Risk Disclosure

 BloodHound v1: Under the Solver tab, click the +Chart button, and specify the chart type in the right-hand pane.

 When BloodHound first starts up or is reloaded, the charts you have specified will load internally once NinjaTrader loads the Data Series.
 Note: this action does not open NinjaTrader charts on your screen, but instead will ensure that the additional chart data is loaded and factored into BloodHound’s calculations internally.
-Therefore, in order to visualize the charts you must open a new chart (matching the chart selected in your BHT) as you would normally with NinjaTrader.
+Therefore, in order to visualize the charts you must open a new chart (matching the Chart created in your BHT) as you would normally with NinjaTrader.
 Also note that custom chart types (that is, any chart type that isn’t a NinjaTrader system chart) possibly may not be supported by BloodHound.
 The vast majority are supported.

 Historical Data On Time-Frames